Bizilizi/VGGSounder/README.md

 ## 🏷️ Label Format

-VGGSounder annotations are stored in a CSV file located at `data/vggsounder.csv`.
+VGGSounder annotations are stored in a CSV file located at `vggsounder/data/vggsounder.csv` and `vggsounder/data/vggsounder+background-music.csv`.
 Each row corresponds to a single label for a specific video sample.
 The dataset supports **multi-label**, **multi-modal** classification with additional **meta-information** for robust evaluation.

 ### Columns